 You will likely have some coverage from your renters or home insurance, but it is often quite limited when it comes to off-premises belongings away from your home.
 Some storage facilities will require you to have proof of insurance and a certain level of coverage in your policy.

-Depending on the company and the plan, insurance for storage units can be added or included.
-Since many storage facilities require clients to have protection, they may offer their options, or from a third-party insurer.
+Depending on the company and the plan, insurance for storage units can be added or included in your policy.
+Since many storage facilities require clients to have protection, they may offer coverage from a third-party insurer.
 Always check what is covered and what is excluded so there are no surprises in the event of a claim.

 Homeowners and tenant insurance generally cover up to 10% of your policy while they are in storage.
 Note that some items may be excluded from coverage if they are in a storage facility.
 If your personal property limit is $20,000, then $2,000 worth of items would be protected.